McWilliamsCenter/coma_cluster/getting_started.md

     sunaudiodev
 ```

 These are not important--nothing to see here--move along.
-Next install python by typing:
+Next install Python by typing:

 ```console
 user@local:~$ make install
 ```

-You now need to make sure this python is in your path (before the system python).
+You now need to make sure this Python is in your path (before the system Python).
 In your .bashrc file in your home directory, you can add this line:

 ```